 The Zinzanni spiegeltent, the Paliais Nostalgique, is a 100+ year old European cabaret tent constructed of wood, stained glass, red velvet and gold fabric.
 The spiegeltent was constructed by renowned craftsman Willem Klessens.
 The tent is 29 feet tall with a circumference of 211 feet.
 It has historically been used to host a variety of entertainment uses such as dances, wine tastings, cabarets, and celebrations.

-No off-street parking is proposed at the project site.
-Parking would occur through valet services and offsite parking at existing nearby facilities.
-Approximately 20 class I bicycle parking spaces and 28 class II bicycle parking spaces are proposed.
+parking spaces are proposed.
 Construction on the project site is estimated to take up to approximately 22 months.

 FINDING: